 We loved the restaurant’s large Sun-Terrace, overlooking the lake, where you can enjoy a delicious breakfast, lunch and dinner – all with a great view – accompanied by your loved one, family or friends.
 Before dinner, we’ve spent each evening at Kodo bar (named after a popular and potent local brew), next to the Reception and the restaurant.
 Just like in Kathmandu, Gorkha was our favourite beer.
 There’s also a poolside bar, Saili-Maili.
 Both bars are well stocked with foreign and local liquors, wines, beers and cocktails, as well as snacks, which go well with the evening aperitif.
 The “Happy Hour” runs daily from 5 to 7 PM at the Kodo bar and you can get two drinks for the price of one.

 As you can imagine, there are plenty outdoor activities at Begnas Lake Resort & Villas.
-On the second day of our stay we went hiking with one of the resort's guides.
+On the second day of our stay we went hiking with one of the resort’s guides.
 In the morning we hiked for four hours all the way up to Begnaskote, on the other side of the lake (1,200 metres high), hoping to see the majestic Himalays once we arrived at the top.
-It didn't happen as they were, again, hidden behind clouds.
-However, we enjoyed spectacular views of Begnas lake and interacted with the villagers - the Nepali people are simply fascinating, friendly and hospitable.
+It didn’t happen as they were, again, hidden behind clouds.
+However, we enjoyed spectacular views of Begnas lake and interacted with the villagers – the Nepali people are simply fascinating, friendly and hospitable.
 We loved them!
-They live on almost nothing - especially in remote areas such as Begnas - relying heavily on agriculture, but their openness and simplicity won our hearts instantly.
-On our way back to the resort we've crossed a beautiful, terraced rice field, several colourful villages with mud farmhouses and we've met the happiest children ever.
+They live on almost nothing – especially in remote areas such as Begnas – relying heavily on agriculture, but their openness and simplicity won our hearts instantly.
+On our way back to the resort we’ve crossed a beautiful, terraced rice field, several colourful villages with mud farmhouses and we’ve met the happiest children ever.
 By far.
-Despite the living conditions, their smiles, bright eyes and thirst for life are simply irresistible, as you can see in this video.
+Despite the living conditions, their smiles, bright eyes and thirst for life are simply irresistible.

 After a brief rest in the comfort of our bedroom we set off on the second hiking tour, to Rupa Tal, accompanied by the same guide.
 This time it was a shorter walk, almost 2.5 hours.
 Right after leaving the resort we saw a beautiful rainbow over the lake and later, at dusk, we admired the snow-clad peaks of the Himalayas towering above the area: Annapurna and Fish Tail.
 Guests can choose day hikes ranging from one to six hours, as well as half-day or full-day trips to Pokhara, Sarangkote, Bandipur or Gorkha.
 Leisure boating, birdwatching and line-fishing in the lake are also on the activities menu.